 Homeland’s slurry system consists of two tanks.
 In the first tank, the flour that leaves the hammermills is conveyed over to our process building and combined with recycle liquid streams in a blender to make approximately a 32% slurry solution called mash.
 In order to keep the viscosity (how easy it flows) down we add our first enzyme, Alpha Amylase.
 This enzyme is used to break down the starch in the corn into long chain sugars.
 In order to maximize the performance of this enzyme, temperature and pH must be controlled.
 Steam is added to the tank to get/keep the temperature around 185 F, and anhydrous ammonia is added to keep the pH in the 5.4 – 5.6 range.
 Ammonia and steam are required because our recycle waters have a combined pH less than 5 pH and our corn is also much colder than 185 F even after milling.
-The heated, pH adjusted, mash is then pumped over to a second tank to be further mixed and heated if necessary to get to 185 F before
+The heated, pH adjusted, mash is then pumped over to a second tank to be further mixed and heated if necessary to get to 185 F before going to liquefaction.

 The mash that leaves our slurry system is pumped forward to a series of three Liquifaction tanks.
 It takes just under three hours for the mash to make its way through these tanks which gives the Alpha Amylase enzyme time to efficiently break down the starch in the flour into the long chain sugars.
 No additional heating is required in Liquefaction to maintain the 185 F temperature due to everything being very well insulated.
 Homeland was originally constructed with two Liquefaction Tanks but with our increase in rates, the 3rd tank was added to get us back this critical hold time.

 “A good rule of thumb to use is for every 3 pounds of corn, the yeast will produce 1 pound of ethanol and 1 pound of CO2.”